 Portable fire extinguishers are used to provide a first line of defense against fires of limited size, often in early or incipient stage of development.
 Fire extinguishers of the proper type must be installed and readily available on vehicles and field equipment such as trucks, ATV's, UTV's and tractors or mowing equipment that could catch fire during operation.
-Portable fire extinguishers must be regularly inspected and replaced according to manufacturer recommendations.
+Type ABC extinguishers in the 2-4 lb. capacity are appropriate for small off-highway vehicles such as ATV's.
+Portable fire extinguishers must be regularly inspected and recharged or replaced according to manufacturer recommendations.

 Fatigue and Work/Rest Ratio

 Fatigue is a safety issue in both prescribed fire and fire suppression, impacting physical stamina and mental acuity.
 It can be complicated by the cumulative effects of smoke exposure, especially carbon monoxide buildup.
 It can lead to accidents on the fireline and vehicle accidents while crew members are driving home.